sabahuddin/Dzematapp/replit.md

 ## Data Storage Solutions

 The application is designed to use a PostgreSQL database with Drizzle ORM for type-safe schema definitions.
-The schema covers users, announcements, events, work groups, tasks, and access requests.
+The schema covers users, announcements, events, work groups, tasks, access requests, and prayer times.
 Currently, an in-memory storage implementation is used for rapid prototyping.

 ## Authentication and Authorization